SquarePenguin101/www.squarepenguin.co.uk/content/wiki/windows.md

 ### Notes

+- The installer will append the installation directory to the value of your system PATH environment variable.
+You can thus invoke the CLI from any command prompt (e.g., from the taskbar) with any working directory by entering your get_iplayer command at the prompt and hitting `Return`.
+The Start Menu shortcut described above is installed for convenience.

+- The path for the embedded Perl distribution (`perl` subdirectory) and the path to the included atomicparsley, ffmpeg and rtmpdump utilities (`utils` subdirectory) are not permanently added to `%PATH%`.
+They are temporarily prepended to `%PATH%` only when get_iplayer batch scripts are running.
+If `%PATH%` is already quite large, e.g. because of other software packages that did not properly update `%PATH%` on install or uninstall, you may experience problems launching perl or external programs.
+In that case, you will need to clean obsolete entries from your PATH environment variable settings.
+Run `echo %PATH%` from a command prompt to check the value.
+This should affect few users.

+- When you launch get_iplayer or the Web PVR Manager, you are actually invoking a batch script (`.cmd` file) that wraps the Perl script that comprises the application.
+The batch script is required to set up the runtime environment for the associated Perl script. **Any other method of launching get_iplayer or the Web PVR Manager is NOT SUPPORTED**.

 - **Do not launch get_iplayer or the Web PVR Manager with 'Run as administrator'**.
 It will open the get_iplayer console window in `C:\WINDOWS\system32`, which is a system directory where you should not be working.
-It should never be necessary to run the CLI or WPM as Administrator.
+It should not be necessary to run the CLI or WPM as an administrator.

 <a name="custom"></a>
 ## Customising get_iplayer on Windows